null Social media: A blessing and a curse

 It's a sad fact that there will always be people that don't like us.
 As an organisation which investigates and prosecutes people for animal cruelty, we'll always have enemies, and people's expectations of us (often, wrongly, as the animal police!) will always be far greater than we can realistically deliver.

-As a charity, we have no legal powers and a call comes in every 30 seconds, but we have only 400 full-time members of staff in our inspectorate to pick up these calls.
+As a charity, we have no legal powers and a call comes in every 30 seconds, but we have fewer than 400 full-time members of staff in our inspectorate to pick up these calls.
 Meanwhile, people's expectations are that we should arrive within minutes to seize an abused dog without evidence or the police to sign them over to us, always be there to collect a poorly but mobile fox, or immediately come to the rescue of a legally tethered, healthy horse.
 Whilst we wish we could do all these things within a matter of minutes, we simply can't.
 Unfortunately, receiving more calls about these incidents without more information won't help the situation - and sharing the issue online and trolling us will also make things more difficult to solve.

 What to do if you see something worrying online

 If you're looking to report animal welfare concerns, we'd urge you to contact our national cruelty line on 0300 1234 999, as only they can task a report to an officer.
 If you've had a negative experience, or don't feel that your concerns were dealt with appropriately, please make a service complaint so we can look into whether we've done all we can.